pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 say (score)
 ```

-You can use the blue (?) help bar to see what Python function does the
+You can use the blue bar at the left of the coding area to expand the
+help panel, which should help you find what Pytch function does the
-same job as the "say" block.
-Remember you'll need to say `self.score`
+same job as the “say” block.
+Remember you’ll need to say `self.score`
-to mean the score-keeper's `score` variable.
+to mean the score-keeper’s `score` variable.

 {{< learner-task >}}